Is onX Hunt Worth It? An Honest Comparison for 2026

 Quick answer

-Every hunting season the same question comes back: is onX Hunt actually worth the subscription, or are the cheaper options finally good enough?
+Every hunting season the same question comes back: is onX Hunt actually worth the subscription, or are the alternatives finally good enough?
 We’ve used onX for years.
 We also build Baseline Maps, which includes Ridgeline as its hunting mode.
-This is the fair-witness version of the comparison — where onX is the right pick, where it isn’t, and how to decide without buying into either marketing pitch.
+This is the fair-witness version of the comparison — where onX is genuinely strong, where Baseline Maps fits better, and how to decide without buying into either marketing pitch.

 The short answer

-onX has twelve-plus years of brand equity and remains the most polished hunting app on the market.
-Its parcel data is the deepest in the industry — owner names, parcel boundaries, and acreage cover all fifty states with a refinement that newer apps haven’t matched.
-The UI is fast, the offline maps are reliable, and the Hunt-specific layers (3D, wind, optics) are mature features built by a team that has hunted with the product for over a decade.
+onX has more than a decade of brand equity and is one of the most polished hunting apps on the market.
+Its parcel data is the deepest in the industry — owner names, parcel boundaries, and acreage across all fifty states, with particular strength in the Midwest, South, and East.
+The UI is fast, the offline maps are reliable, and the Hunt-specific layers (3D, wind, optics) are mature features built by a team that has hunted with the product for years.
+That’s a real, honest strength, and worth saying plainly.

-Baseline Maps bundles three outdoor modes — fishing, hunting, and foraging — into a single $34.99/year subscription.
-Its fishing intelligence is the real differentiator: 1,100+ rivers with live USGS flow, regulation overlays, and intel reports that onX doesn’t attempt.
-Features ship in days to a couple of weeks based on user requests through the in-app Development Queue, where the next states and layers in line are visible to every user.
+Baseline Maps bundles three outdoor modes — fishing, hunting, and foraging — into a single $34.99/year subscription (or $7.99/month, same full feature set; there are no good/better/best tiers).
+Its fishing intelligence is the real differentiator: more than 1,300 rivers with live USGS streamflow, regulation overlays, and intel reports that onX Hunt doesn’t include.
+Features ship visibly through the in-app Development Queue, where users request and vote on what’s next — bug fixes often land within days and most features within a week or two.

 Coverage compared

-Coverage is where onX still leads on hunting and where Baseline Maps leads on fishing. onX Hunt covers all 50 states with parcel, public land, and GMU boundaries.
-Baseline Maps’ hunting mode covers nine Western states today (WA, OR, ID, MT, CO, WY, UT, AZ, NM), with additional states shipping as users in those states request them via the Development Queue.
-Fishing coverage is much broader — 1,100+ rivers across 13 US states plus British Columbia and Ontario.
-The choice depends on whether you cross state lines on hunting trips or stay close to home water.
+Coverage is where onX leads on national hunting and where Baseline Maps leads on fishing. onX Hunt covers all 50 states with parcel, public land, and unit boundaries.
+Baseline Maps’ hunting mode bundles unit boundaries for 11 Western states (WA, OR, ID, MT, CO, WY, UT, AZ, NM, NV, CA), with full hunting regulations and seasons live for Washington, Oregon, Idaho, and Montana — and more shipping as users request them via the Development Queue.
+Fishing coverage is much broader: more than 1,300 rivers across 38 states plus British Columbia and Ontario.
+The choice depends on where you hunt and whether you fish at all.

 Pricing compared